 02 May The Cost of Indie Publishing

 I published my first book for fifty dollars.
-Retirement: A Journey not a Destination was a do-it-yourself project and, frankly that’s what it looked like, since I had so little expertise in graphic design and formatting of text.
+Retirement: A Journey not a Destination was a do-it-yourself project.
+And, frankly that’s what it looked like, since I had so little expertise in graphic design and formatting of text.

-CreateSpace offers editing services; however I did not feel the need of them, as my manuscript had already been through two professional editing rounds.
-As I mentioned in an earlier blog, I had invested $2448.93 in the Kirkus Collaborative Editing package for a professional critique of the content and structure of my novel.
+CreateSpace offers editing services.
+However, I did not feel the need of them, as my manuscript had already been through two professional editing rounds.
+As I mentioned in an earlier blog, I invested $2448.93 in the Kirkus Collaborative Editing package for a professional critique of the content and structure of my novel.

 So far, I have $4979.93 invested in my book–$951 for the CreateSpace services, $2448.93 for the collaborative editing, and $1580 for the the copy editing.
 For my next novel, I would forgo the collaborative edit, and that would bring the total to $2531.

-You can do it on a shoestring, for as little as $50, if you are willing to devote your own time or if you have a writing support group/technology savvy friends to help; you can invest around $5000 and get it all done professionally; or, you can pick and choose only those services that you are unable or unwilling to do for yourself, and invest something in between the two extremes.
+You can do it on a shoestring, for as little as $50, if you’re willing to devote your own time or if you have a writing support group/technology savvy friends to help.
+You can invest around $5000 and get it all done professionally.
+Or, you can pick and choose only those services that you are unable or unwilling to do for yourself, and invest something in between the two extremes.

-I can’t tell you specifically how complicated or how expensive, because, with the exception of the cover, my book is exclusively text.
+I can’t tell you specifically how complicated or how expensive the addition of images and graphs would be, because, with the exception of the cover, my book is exclusively text.
 What I can say from experience is that if your manuscript is primarily simple text, the CreateSpace process can be a quick, seamless, and budget-friendly way to publish.